Is Clumsiness a Sign of a Health Problem?

 Health Topics:

 • I prioritize patient-centered care, fostering a partnership with my patients.
 I advocate for their well-being by not only providing medical treatments but also guiding them through lifestyle modifications.
-My goal is to ensure they achieve optimal physical health through a comprehensive approach to their care.
+My goal is to ensure my patients in the Elgin and Schaumburg communities achieve optimal physical health through a comprehensive approach to their care.